kennguyen0303/SOEN343_delivery-1-/README.md

 1.The Kien Nguyen – Kennguyen0303

-2. Shijun Deng - AlexSDJ
+2. Shijun Deng - Alex-DSJ

 3. Abdalla Osman - abda9725 (His commits can be found on branch dashboard-leftSide; they were integrated into Nathan commit by accident)